Nickster28/cs106a-summer-2017/README.md

 For instance, for section 6 you would add `Section6.pdf`, `Section6.zip` and `Section6-Solutions.pdf`.

-You must also add an `info.json` file to the directory that looks as follows:
+You must also create or modify a `solutionsDates.json` file in the root `WWW/section/` directory that looks as follows:
 ```
-{
-	"solutionsDate": "2017063017"
-}
+[
+	"2017063017",
+	"2017070717",
+	"2017071417",
+	"2017072117",
+	"2017072817",
+	"2017080417",
+	"2017081117"
+]
 ```
-This timestamp should be when the solution materials will be made available (in the format YYYYMMDDHH).
+This is an array of timestamps that represent when solution materials for section `i+1` should be made available (in the format YYYYMMDDHH).
+Section materials with release dates added to this file will be visible in the Section dropdown, with solutions visible from the stated date onwards.
-The solution handout and code will be visible in the Section dropdown from that date onwards.
-The section handout will be visible as soon as it is added to the repository.

 - **Add a new assignment:** add the assignment page template to `templates/assignments/` and update